emoncms/emoncms/Modules/vis/README.md

-When vis objects are integrated in dashboards or external website or viewed through standalone visualisations, the followed route looks like <b>/vis/visualisation_key</b>, where visualisation_key can be multigraph, bargraph (cf [/Modules/vis/vis_object.php](/Modules/vis/vis_object.php) to find all existing vis objects) the route must include either :
+When vis objects are integrated in dashboards or external website or viewed through standalone visualisations, the followed route looks like <b>/vis/visualisation_key</b>, where visualisation_key can be multigraph, bargraph (cf [/Modules/vis/vis_object.php](/Modules/vis/vis_object.php) to find all existing vis objects)

+The route must include either :
   - the mid parameter when dealing with a multigraph
   - the feedid parameter when dealing with a feed